V-Cent/TTE/docs/tech/tov.md

 - The enemy will start an animation to get up after a certain period.
 During the initial frames of this animation (even before the enemy starts to get up) the enemy can be hit by most attacks.
 - OTG attacks can hit through most of the ground down state, and will instantly put the staggered enemy back on its feet.
 - If you hit the enemy with an attack that launches upward, it will transition to the "Aerial Down" state.
-- Any other attack If you hit an attack that does not launch, the enemy will stagger and drop to the "Ground down" state again.
+- Any other attack which does not launch will stagger and the enemy will drop to the "Ground down" state again.

 Aerial down